steffinatalie/speech-recognition-m5stickcplus2/README.md

 ### Flash Firmware
 * Download `firmware.bin` from this repo
-* Load the firmware onto your device using esptool based on [this documentation](https://tinkerdoodle.cc/user/_/notebooks/Shared/Junfeng/Speech%20Commands%20Model.ipynb) (You might need to change the “port” setting according to your PC, COM8 for example for Windows)
+* Load the firmware onto your device using esptool based on [this documentation](https://tinkerdoodle.cc/user/_/notebooks/Shared/Junfeng/Speech%20Commands%20Model.ipynb) (You might need to change the port setting according to your PC, for example "COM8" for Windows or "/dev/ttyUSB0" for Linux)

 ### Servo Control Library (optional)
 `servo.py` is a library for controlling servo based on angle, check [this tutorial](https://www.upesy.com/blogs/tutorials/esp32-servo-motor-sg90-on-micropython?srsltid=AfmBOor8BqPs5Y3inoiWtjcSCKzADNxbNTkfzfmg6JtXK7Wn89qu65T1#google_vignette) for more details